Naytal is now Maven Clinic

 - Use a simple moisturiser and try to avoid heavily perfumed products as these may make the itching worse

-If the itch is getting you down or you are concerned, do raise it with a clinician.
+If the itch is getting you down or you are concerned, do raise it with a clinician, midwife or doctor.

 Help!
 I’m itching ‘down there’ in my early pregnancy

-Vaginal itching in pregnancy is a common experience and is often due to the hormonal changes to the vagina during this time.
+Vaginal itching, or an itchy vulva in pregnancy is a common experience and is often due to the hormonal changes to the vagina during this time.
 Sometimes it can signify an infection - especially If accompanied by new vaginal discharge - most commonly yeast infections (thrush) which are more common in pregnancy.
 Other infections causing itching include bacterial vaginosis and trichomoniasis.